yaywalter/Random-Image-Rumble/README.md

 3. Judge and rank images in each round.
 4. Use the QUIT button or the Escape key to terminate the program and clean up temporary files.

-Feel free to explore and enjoy the Random Image Rumble!
+Enjoy the Random Image Rumble!